GeoscienceAustralia/dea-notebooks/README.rst

 **License:** The code in this repository is licensed under the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
 Digital Earth Australia data is licensed under the `Creative Commons by Attribution 4.0 license <https://creativecommons.org/licenses/by/4.0/>`_.

+**Documentation:** The **Digital Earth Australia Knowledge Hub** is located at: `<https://docs.dea.ga.gov.au/>`_ .
+The DEA Notebooks section in the DEA Knowledge Hub is generated from the Jupyter notebooks on the ``stable`` branch of this repository.

 **Contact:** If you need assistance with any of the Jupyter Notebooks or Python code in this repository, please post a question on the `Open Data Cube Slack channel <http://slack.opendatacube.org/>`_ or on the `GIS Stack Exchange <https://gis.stackexchange.com/questions/ask?tags=open-data-cube>`_ using the ``open-data-cube`` tag (you can view `previously asked questions here <https://gis.stackexchange.com/questions/tagged/open-data-cube>`_).
-If you would like to report an issue with this notebook, you can `file one on Github <https://github.com/GeoscienceAustralia/dea-notebooks>`_.
+If you would like to report an issue with a notebook, you can `file one on Github <https://github.com/GeoscienceAustralia/dea-notebooks>`_.

 **Citing DEA Notebooks:** If you use any of the notebooks, code or tools in this repository in your work, please reference them using the following citation: